Khebotz/wflixx/README.md

-Cukup masukan ID Tele kalian.
+Just input your Tele ID line by line.